• A

 Regular version of the site

-'Get a Ticket': Master's Student of HSE University-St Petersburg Daria Orekhova on her Exchange Studies in China
+‘Get a Ticket’: HSE University–St Petersburg Master's Student Daria Orekhova on Her Exchange Studies in China

-Students of HSE University-St Petersburg can go on exchange studies abroad not only during the bachelor's degree.
-Daria Orekhova, a 2nd-year student of the Master's programme 'Media Production and Media Analytics', spent the autumn semester at one of the best universities in China.
-Read on to find out how the academic mobility at the Beijing Normal University went, what inspired the student to develop her own online course and how travelling changes the habitual way of seeing the world.
+Students of HSE University–St Petersburg can take part in exchange studies abroad not only during their bachelor's degree.
+Daria Orekhova, a second-year student of the Master's programme 'Media Production and Media Analysis', spent the autumn semester at one of the top universities in China.
+Read on to find out how the academic mobility experience at Beijing Normal University went, what inspired Daria to develop her own online course, and how travelling changes one's way of seeing the world.

-'Get a Ticket': Master's Student of HSE University-St Petersburg Daria Orekhova on her Exchange Studies in China
+‘Get a Ticket’: HSE University–St Petersburg Master's Student Daria Orekhova on Her Exchange Studies in China

 Photo courtesy of Daria Orekhova